Pjotr3k/PWegrzyniak_Zadanie1/README.md

 **Installation:**
 - create a database
 - run query included in zad1.sql file
+- set the connection string in Data/AppDbContext.cs to connection string to your database
 - compile and run the application, database should be automatically seeded